 The summaries in this category are:

-This research was conducted by Jenny M. Groarke and Michael J. Hogan at the National University of Ireland, Galway.
+This research was conducted by Eryn Piper Block and three others at the University of California, Los Angeles, USA

 Summary